Police Officer With Six Lifesaving Awards Jumps Off Overpass To Save Boy’s Life

 “Both me and her together, we were able to aid him and assist him.
 We were talking to each other like we worked together.”

-Jessie Ferreira Cavallo elaborated on her description of the scene in stating that the severely-injured boy was completely unresponsive as she did what she cold to keep him alive.
+Jessie Ferreira Cavallo elaborated on her description of the scene in stating that the severely injured boy was completely unresponsive as she did what she could to keep him alive.
 She applied a splint and neck brace to the boy and also checked to ensure the teen’s airway was clear.

 “I wasn’t thinking too much, I just knew, when I looked down and saw him… he looked dead.
 I couldn’t see anything other than blood.
 I thought to myself, ‘He needs help.
 I need to help him.'”

-Eventually, she said, the victim was able to open his eyes some, though still remained largely unresponsive.
-As of the time of this writing the teenager’s condition was not known, but emergency medical technicians took the boy to Westchester Medical Center in Valhalla, New York
+Eventually, she said, the victim was able to open his eyes some, though he still remained largely unresponsive.
+As of the time of this writing, the teenager’s condition is not known, but emergency medical technicians took the boy to Westchester Medical Center in Valhalla, New York.
 Jessie Ferreira Cavallo plans to visit the hospital later today to check on the status of the boy.

 Officer Ferreira Cavallo is no stranger to life-saving.
-At 28-years-old she has received a number of recognitions and awards for saving lives, including an elderly heart attack victim, which she defibrillated, bringing him back from the brink of death.
+At 28 years old she has received a number of recognitions and awards for saving lives, including an elderly heart attack victim, which she defibrillated, bringing him back from the brink of death.
 She’s also administered naloxone to victims of heroin overdoses in the past.

 Perhaps most notably, Officer Jesse Ferreira Cavallo has worked undercover with the FBI and county task forces and also received recognition for that work.